average-expected-times

 Rehabilitation Counseling: Manuscripts in this section concentrate on enhancing the quality of life for individuals with disabilities.
 The focus is on overcoming barriers in various life aspects, including employment and education, and promoting independence and self-sufficiency.

-Educational Counseling: This section invites research that aids students in achieving academic and personal success.
+Educational Psychology and Counseling: This section invites research that aids students in achieving academic and personal success.
 Key areas include strategies for improving study skills, time management, and the development of social and emotional skills crucial for school success and beyond.

 Family and Couple Therapy: This section is divided into two sub-areas: